 Each state has laws affecting what happens to a body after death.
 For example, most states have unique rules about embalming, burial or cremation, scattering ashes, and how to get a death certificate.
 Here are some answers to common questions about post-death matters in New York.

-If you are in charge of wrapping up the deceased person’s affairs, you'll need multiple, official copies to carry out your job.
-You will need to submit a certified copy of the death certificate each time you claim property or benefits that belonged to the deceased person, including life insurance proceeds, Social Security benefits, payable-on-death accounts, veterans benefits, and many others.
+If you're in charge of wrapping up the deceased person's affairs, you'll need multiple official copies to carry out your job.
+For example, you'll need to submit a certified copy of the death certificate each time you claim property or benefits that belonged to the deceased person, including life insurance proceeds, Social Security benefits, payable-on-death accounts, veterans benefits, and many others.

 In New York, a funeral director must complete the death certificate and file it with the local registrar within 72 hours after the death.
-(New York Public Health Law §§ 4140 and 4142.)
+(New York Public Health Law § § 4140 and 4142.)
 The easiest way to get copies of a death certificate is to ask funeral director to order them for you at the time of the death.
-If you are the executor of the estate, you'll probably need at least ten certified copies.
+If you're the executor of the estate, you'll probably need at least 10 certified copies.

 In New York, certified copies of a death certificate may be issued only to the following individuals or agencies:

-For more details, see New York Health Department Regulation 35.4.
+For more details, see the New York State Department of Health.